 - Alcohol, tobacco and drug abuse

 - Some medications including those used to treat the chronic conditions listed above as well as anti-depressants

 One of the key factors in treating sexual disorders is the awareness and admittance of a concern.
 The individual awareness of an issue will be key to proper treatment as well as the initiation of a conversation with your significant other.
 Once you have established what not only your concerns are but your partner’s, you need to discuss those with your medical provider or one trained to treat sexual dysfunction.
 Commonly, a medical history including health conditions and medications, a physical and some lab work can assist in confirming a cause or diagnosis.
 At Re-new, our trained medical providers work with you and determine your goals to find the treatment option(s) that are best suited for you, while offering innovative therapies beyond “the norm.”

 What treatments exist for sexual dysfunction disorders?

 This is a safe and effective method to not only treat but potentially reverse the cause of sexual dysfunction in men and women.
-The Re-new shot is a non-surgical and non-pharmaceutical procedure that utilizes platelet-rich plasma or PRP combined with powerful peptides.
-Platelets contain high levels of growth factors which stimulate the healthy activity of cells, promote the repair of damaged tissue as well as the growth of new blood vessels and nerves.
-PRP has long been utilized in sports medicine, wound care and healing, recovery from surgery, and aesthetically for facial rejuvenation and even hair loss.
+The Re-new Shot™ is a non-surgical and non-pharmaceutical procedure that utilizes your own biologics combined with powerful peptides.
+Your biologics contain high levels of growth factors which stimulate the healthy activity of cells, promote the repair of damaged tissue as well as the growth of new blood vessels and nerves.
+Biologics treatments have long been utilized in sports medicine, wound care and healing, recovery from surgery, and aesthetically for facial rejuvenation and even hair loss.
 Over the last decade, that use has expanded to include urology and gynecology in procedures such as the Priapus Shot™ and Orgasm Shot™.